Oya-Tomo/repos-wordcloud/README.md

 ### get picture

-Generated picture will be in "export" directory.
+Generated picture will be in `export` directory.